Escala i corda

-Escala i corda (/ca-valencia/, "stairs and rope") is the most prestigious variant of Valencian pilota, and the only one apart from raspall to have professional players.
+Escala i corda (/ca-valencia/, /ca-valencia/; "stairs and rope") is the most prestigious variant of Valencian pilota, and the only one apart from raspall to have professional players.

 History

 The "Escala i corda" variant began around 1910, when the player Nel de Murla settled a 1.80 m high rope in the middle of a trinquet and thus divided the courtfield in two sides.
 Until then, the midfield was variable, using the "ratlles" of the Llargues variant.